patricegautier/unifiZabbix/README.md

 ## Better SSH debugging

 Most of the pain in setting those templates up is debugging the SSH connections..
 Add pre-processing to check for valid json on mca-dump-short to all templates

-## Even Moar data!

-There is a mountain of information to be retrieved from devices.
-I added what made most sense to me, but let me know if you would like to see added.
-Also there is potential for quite a few more triggers..